manashatwar/LNMIIT-NO-DUES-PORTAL/LNMIIT_No_Dues_Portal_Research_Document.md

 - *Found:* bank verification naturally belongs here; a **Fund Us** voluntary contribution also sits near this final stage, consistent with the welfare-fund idea on institute no-dues forms.

 **Administration**
-- *Does:* the final approving authority; views the overall status across all sections and issues final approval only after every required section is cleared.
+- *Does:* the final approving authority; views the overall status across all sections and issues final approval only after every required section is cleared.It just keeps final No-dues form.
 - *Needs:* nothing from the student directly — it acts on the complete "all-green" picture.

 ---